pan-x-c/AgentScope/examples/training/react_agent/README.md

     )
 ```

-### Step 3: Implement a reward calculation mechanism
+### Step 3: Implement the judge function

-To train the agent using RL, you need to define a reward calculation mechanism that computes a reward following the signature below.
+To train the agent using RL, you need to define a judge function that computes a reward following the signature below.

 ```python
 async def judge_function(